projectweekend/Pi-Flashing-LED/README.md

 Pi-Flashing-LED
 ===============

-Make red and green LEDs flash using GPIO
+Make red and green LEDs flash using GPIO and control it from any browser on the local network.

 ## Prerequisites: